Sudeep8708/Todolist_project/README.md

 Done !!

 Now, you can use this todo to organise your day..Also, having your data in your own PC. :)
-Note: This is not the final project, still some features are to add..
+Note: This is not the final project, still some features are to add...

 Thanks !